 This course focuses on an introduction to networking technology and its implementation.
-The course conducts an inmicrocomputer depth examination of setup and skills, troubleshooting networking implementation, networking troubleshooting, basic security implementation, basic security troubleshooting, Interpersonal communication skills and personal management, introduction to topologies for different types of networks, familiarity of connectivity devices, and various LAN and WAN services.
-Prerequisite: CIS106 and IST120
+The course conducts an inexamination depth of microcomputer setup and implementation, troubleshooting skills, networking networking troubleshooting, basic security implementation, basic security troubleshooting, Interpersonal communication skills and personal management, introduction to topologies for different types of networks, familiarity of connectivity devices, and various LAN and WAN services.